kbaseattic/assembly/doc/client_tutorial.md

 allows you to mix and match approaches and evaluate a variety of customized pipelines on your datasets.

 We will start with a very simple example.
-We will then step through the commands and options.
+Then, we will step through the commands and options.
 Since a thorough assembly on a microbial genome can take hours, we will be using a partial dataset in the early examples for quick turnaround.
 In the final set of examples, we will